|

 received by the creditor prior to assignment is so you can

-account at the time of print).
-You can also print a
+due on the account at the time of print).
+You can also print

-statement for the creditor that shows all payments received
+a statement for the creditor that shows all payments

-on the account.
-The last one prints all amounts owed the
+received on the account.
+The last one prints all amounts

 |